 Step 2: Then zest and juice the oranges.

 I like to use a microplane grater because it gives you the finest texture of zest that fairly melts into the sauce.

 Step 3: Then finely slice the green onions and cube up the chicken into bite-sized pieces.

 Tip: To make chicken easier to cut up, try cutting it up when it’s still partially frozen.
 I get my packages of chicken out of the freezer the night before and place them in a bowl in the refrigerator.
 Then when it comes time for dinner, the chicken is still partially frozen, and so much easier to cut up!

-Then just sprinkle the green onions and sesame seeds over the top and serve immediately!
+Step 9: Then just sprinkle the green onions and sesame seeds over the top.

 - With a touch of red pepper flakes or sriracha sauce for spice!

 Takeout orange chicken is not very healthy because it’s loaded with sugar and deep-fried as well.
 But this homemade version is a healthier alternative made from whole food ingredients with no added sugar and no deep frying involved.
 When you pair it with some veggies it is a healthy option!

 You’ll find garlic, ginger, orange juice, and usually a lot of sugar.
 However, my version is all fresh orange flavor and plenty sweet without any sugar!